MansoorAlfalasi/StudentManaging-code/README.md

 # StudentManaging-code

-This Studend managment system is an application built in VScode Using arryas and swing imports, and has the features of adding, veiwing, and deleting students/student records from the list.
+This Student managment system is an application built in VScode Using arryas and swing imports, and has the features of adding, veiwing, and deleting students/student records from the list.
 Features:
 Add a new student with ID, Name, and Age,
 View all added students